dennisong45/dennisong45/README.md

-## Currently a full time student in Cal State East Bay.
+## Cal State Alumni
-## A full-time software engineer intern in Bioforcetech as well.
+## A full-time software engineer in American Express as well.

-- 🌱 Currently learning React Native and Machine Learning
-- 👯 I’m love to collaborate full stack applications with people
-- 🥅 2021 Goals: Compete in Facebook Cup, getting into CodeForce Apprentice rating 🏴󠁧󠁢󠁮󠁩󠁲󠁿
-- ⚡ Fun fact: I powerlift 6 times per week 🏋️